Sebastian Walukiewicz: Cagliari

 On 8 January 2019, Walukewicz joined Cagliari Calcio on a four-and-a-half-year contract.
 He returned to Pogoń Szczecin on loan until the end of the season.

 Empoli

 On 1 September 2022, he moved to Serie A club Empoli on loan until the end of the season with an option and a conditional obligation to buy.
 Walukiewicz made 11 league appearances in the 2022–23 season before joining the Tuscan side on a permanent basis on 14 June 2023.

 Torino

 On the summer transfer deadline day in 2024, Walukiewicz moved to fellow Serie A club Torino on a three-year contract, for a reported fee of €5 million.

-Loan to Sassuolo
+Sassuolo

 On 25 July 2025, Walukiewicz joined Sassuolo on loan with an option to buy.
+On 17 June 2026, Sassuolo activated Walukiewicz's buyout clause to sign him permanently from Torino.

 International career

 On 7 October 2020, Walukiewicz debuted for the Polish senior squad in the friendly match against Finland.
 Four days later, he made his competitive debut, playing a full game in the Nations League 0–0 home draw against Italy.

 Walukiewicz was named in the 29-man preliminary squad for UEFA Euro 2024 on 29 May 2024.
 During a friendly match against Ukraine on 7 June 2024 prior to said tournament, he scored his first international goal which Poland won 3–1.
 Later that day, Walukiewicz was selected in the final squad.
 He made no appearances as Poland left the tournament after the group stage.